-Jordan A. Goldstein is a veteran litigator who specializes in complex financial products and commercial transactions.
+Jordan Goldstein is a veteran litigator who specializes in complex financial products and commercial transactions.

-Jordan’s private practice has a strong focus on litigating investor claims.
+Admitted to practice in both New York and Florida, Jordan has a strong focus on litigating investor and consumer claims.
 He has represented clients adverse to virtually every major investment bank regarding a range of financial products, including mortgage-backed securities, collateralized debt obligations, auction-rate securities, credit default swaps, municipal bonds, and insurance policies on financial instruments.
 He has litigated and appeared in numerous proceedings on behalf of bondholders in which bond payout provisions are in dispute, has litigated hostile takeovers, has been appointed class action counsel in major antitrust litigation, and has defended borrowers in commercial lending transactions.
 Jordan has helped his clients recover over $25 billion.

 - Federal Housing Finance Agency v.
-Nomura, et al.: Served as trial counsel in a one-month trial in the Southern District of New York, in which the Federal Housing Finance Agency obtained an $800 million judgment, as well as attorneys’ fees, from Nomura and RBS based on findings the investment banks had made false statements to Fannie Mae and Freddie Mac in offering materials for residential mortgage-backed securities.
-See “Judge’s Ruling Against 2 Banks Finds Misconduct in ’08 Crash,” New York Times, 5/11/2015.
+Nomura, et al.: Served as trial counsel in a one-month trial in the Southern District of New York, in which the Federal Housing Finance Agency obtained an $800 million judgment, as well as attorneys’ fees, from Nomura and RBS based on findings the investment banks had made false statements to Fannie Mae and Freddie Mac in offering materials for residential mortgage-backed securities (RMBS).

-- Other Federal Housing Finance Agency litigations: In Southern District of New York, District of Connecticut, and Central District of California, represented the Federal Housing Finance Agency in obtaining $25 billion in settlements from Bank of America, Barclays, Citigroup, Credit Suisse, Countrywide, Deutsche Bank, First Horizon, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, RBS, and UBS, an amount far in excess of what prosecutors and regulators had obtained.
-See “R.B.S. to Pay $5.5 Billion to Settle Toxic Mortgage Claims in U.S.,” New York Times, 7/12/2017.
+- Other Federal Housing Finance Agency litigations: In Southern District of New York, District of Connecticut, and Central District of California, represented the Federal Housing Finance Agency in obtaining $25 billion in recoveries from Bank of America, Barclays, Citigroup, Credit Suisse, Countrywide, Deutsche Bank, First Horizon, Goldman Sachs, HSBC, JPMorgan, Merrill Lynch, RBS, and UBS, an amount far in excess of what prosecutors and regulators had obtained.

 - Frontline, Ltd. v.
 DHT Holdings, Inc.: In parallel proceedings in New York and the Marshall Islands, represented Frontline in its attempted takeover of DHT Holdings.
 Frontline sought to force DHT’s board of directors, based on their Revlon and Unocal duties, to redeem a poison pill and remove other entrenchment measures that the DHT board had allegedly enacted to deter bidders.